 We are now accepting applications for this scholarship until May 31, 2023.
 We are looking forward to hearing from you!
 Please review the sections below for more information on eligibility and the application process.

-- Employees of Ostroff Injury Law, their immediate families (parent, child, sibling, and spouse), and persons living in the same households as such individuals (whether related or not), are not eligible to participate in the competition
+- Employees of Ostroff Godshall Injury and Accident Lawyers, their immediate families (parent, child, sibling, and spouse), and persons living in the same households as such individuals (whether related or not), are not eligible to participate in the competition

 - Applicants must be currently enrolled in or about to attend an accredited community college, undergraduate, or graduate program within the United States